-Use 8×8 grid similar to morphological box but simpler, and put every phrase and every word you can think of and see if you can link them in some way. i.e. Brand Strategy Guru.
+Use an 8×8 grid similar to a morphological box but simpler, and put every phrase and every word you can think of in separate boxes and see if you can link them in some way. i.e. Brand Strategic Expert.

 Changing business and brand alignment

-If your business changes in nature, it’s important to realise that the box may no longer match the content, it might be time to rebrand, otherwise they out of alignment.
-Unless the brand is broad enough to cover the change in business.
-Brand should fit business.
+If your business changes in nature, it’s important to realise that the box may no longer match the content, and it might be time to rebrand, otherwise they will be out of alignment.
+Unless the brand is broad enough to cover the change in your business.
+Brand should always fit the business.